SankethCT/Stock-Price-Prediction-using-LSTM/README.md

 ## Usage
 To use this code:
 1. Clone this repository.
-2. Download the dataset from the provided source.
-3. Update the file path in the code to point to the downloaded dataset.
-4. Run the Python notebook.
+2. Run the Python notebook.